 PSU Computer Account (Odin) Access: The Office of Information Technologies strives to balance the need to allow access to Odin account resources after you have left the University with the need to expire accounts and delete data for those who are no longer affiliated with PSU.
 Currently, OIT's account expiration abides to the following guidelines.

-Compensatory Leave Accounts: If you are a classified employee and overtime eligible, you are entitled to full payment of all earned, unused compensatory time.
+Compensatory Leave: Classified employees who are overtime-eligible are entitled to full payment of all earned, unused compensatory time.

 Twelve-Month Payroll Redistribution Account Balances: The twelve-month redistribution account balance of nine-month faculty who chose to redistribute their pay over a twelve-month period will be paid upon separation.